Rose Byrne Deserved an Oscar for ‘Bridesmaids’

 When I think of Bridesmaids, a perfect movie in every way that I have watched probably 37 times (during this pandemic), there are certain scenes that immediately flash through my mind, like a visceral montage that has imprinted into my brain, or maybe even my soul.

-The airplane sequence when Kristin Wiig tries to infiltrate first class while on a sedative, mistakenly calling Steve the flight attendant “Stove,” and claiming discrimination when she’s kicked out: “This is the ’90s!”
+The airplane sequence when Kristen Wiig tries to infiltrate first class while on a sedative, mistakenly calling Steve the flight attendant “Stove,” and claiming discrimination when she’s kicked out: “This is the ’90s!”
 The way she says “fresh” when given a glass of lemonade by a butler, now a reflexive, insufferable impulse I must recreate whenever served a glass of lemonade.
-The heart to heart she has with Melissa McCarthy after her breakdown.
-She and Maya Rudolph miming the drum solo when Wilson Phillips performs “Hold On” during the finale.
+The heart-to-heart she has with Melissa McCarthy after her breakdown.
+Her and Maya Rudolph miming the drum solo when Wilson Phillips performs “Hold On” during the finale.

 But on this 10th anniversary of Bridesmaids—make sure to check out my colleague Matt Wilstein’s interview with director Paul Feig about the milestone—what has preoccupied me the most, and perhaps has since I first fell in love with the comedy a decade ago, is how unbelievably, underappreciatedly, iconically good Rose Byrne is in the movie.